Archive for the 'Tor' Category

 6. Aaron’s client checks the Hidden Service Directory Server to see if the address exists

-7. Aaron’s Tor client makes a circuit to one of the rendezvous points
+7. Aaron’s Tor client makes a circuit to one of the introduction points

-8. Aaron connects to the rendezvous point and tells it about _his_ rendezvous point.
+8. Aaron connects to the introduction point and tells it about his rendezvous point.

 9. This rendezvous point is passed to Brian